Chapter 7 Law Enforcement Officers Killed and Assaulted (LEOKA)

 • Civilians

-Figure 7.2: The number of civilian employees and sworn officers in Philadelphia, 1960-2018
+Figure 7.3: The number of civilian employees and sworn officers in the Philadelphia Police Department, 1960-2023

-The percent of female and male sworn officers in Philadelphia, 1960-2018
+The percent of female and male sworn officers in Philadelphia, 1960-2023

-Figure 7.3: The percent of female and male sworn officers in Philadelphia, 1960-2018
+Figure 7.4: The percent of female and male sworn officers in Philadelphia, 1960-2023

 7.2.2 Officers killed

 There is almost no information about officers killed.
 The data only breaks this down into if they died “feloniously” which just means that someone killed them on purpose (e.g. shooting them, intentionally hitting them with a car) or if they died “accidentally” such as if they die during a car crash while on duty.
 The FBI actually collects more information on officer deaths than they release in this data.
 This includes the circumstances of each death such as the type of death (e.g. car crash, shooting, ambush, etc.), what weapon the offender had if feloniously killed, and even a detailed written summary of what occurred for each officer killed.
 They post this information in their annual LEOKA report which is part of their Crime in the United States report.
-The 2019 report, the latest year available, can be found on their site here.
+The 2019 report, for example, can be found on their site here.

-We can look at what data is available through Figure 7.4 which shows the number of Los Angeles Police Department officers killed over time.
+We can look at what data is available through Figure 7.5 which shows the number of Los Angeles Police Department officers killed over time.
 There are no accidental killings until 1975 though this is misleading because that accidental killings variable is not reported until 1971, which is a year in which many other variables in this data began reporting.
 So we actually have no idea how many officers were killed accidentally from 1960-1970 since this variable is always reported as 0.
 In general it seems like there is about one officer killed per year in recent decades while the period from 1980 to 2000 was the time of highest danger with as many as five officers killed in a single year.
 We can also see some trend changes with felonious killings more common than accidental killings in the 1990s and then accidental killings becoming far more common starting in 2000.

-We can also look at the national number of officers killed as in Figure 7.5.
+We can also look at the national number of officers killed as shown in Figure 7.6.
 Please note that this is simply summing up the number of officers killed by all agencies that report that year so changes over time are certainly partially due to different agencies reporting each year.
-Therefore, we’ll focus on interpreting the different between felony and accidental killings rather than counts over time - though even this may be off if agencies that reported more felony or more accidental killings differ in their reporting over time.
+Therefore, we will focus on interpreting the different between felony and accidental killings rather than counts over time - though even this may be off if agencies that reported more felony or more accidental killings differ in their reporting over time.
 Again we see that there are no officers killed accidentally, due to that variable not being reported, until 1971.
 The difference between officers killed by felony and killed accidentally is widest are the start of our data and narrows considerable until there are only several more felonious killings than accidental killings by the late 1990s.
-Though this trend reverses in the early 2010s with accidental killings decreasing and felonious killings increasing again.
+This trend reverses in the early 2010s with accidental killings decreasing and felonious killings increasing again.

-The national number of officers killed by felony and killed accidentally, 1960-2018
+The national number of officers killed by felony and killed accidentally, 1960-2023

-Figure 7.5: The national number of officers killed by felony and killed accidentally, 1960-2018
+Figure 7.6: The national number of officers killed by felony and killed accidentally, 1960-2023

 7.2.3 Assaults by injury and weapon

 This data breaks down the monthly number of assaults on officers in a few different ways.
-Here, we’ll look at the number of assaults where the officer is injured or not injured and within these categories by which weapon the offender had.
+Here, we will look at the number of assaults where the officer is injured or not injured and within these categories by which weapon the offender had.
 This is the number of officers assaulted so if an incident has three officers assaulted, that will count as three different assaults.
 If the offender used multiple weapons then only the most serious weapon would be counted.
 For example, if an offender used a knife and a gun during the assault, the assault would be counted as a gun assault.
 Unfortunately we only know if an officer was injured or not and not the severity of the injury.
-So we can’t tell if the officer is merely bruised or was shot or stabbed.
+So we cannot tell if the officer is merely bruised or was shot or stabbed.

 • Assaults with injury